Eligibility / Non-Actives

 For Pharmacists: 1-877-889-6510

 Retired MembersFor purposes of eligibility for retiree coverage in the non-active classification, a member “retires” when he or she begins to receive pension benefits from any of the following Carpenters’ Pension Plans: St. Louis, Kansas City, Kansas Building Trades, or Geneva.
-Eligibility for retiree coverage in the non-active classification of the Plan occurs on one of the following dates, depending on the member’s personal circumstances:
+In addition to the requirements for participation in the non-active classification, eligibility for retiree coverage in the non-active classification of the Plan occurs on one of the following dates, depending on the member’s personal circumstances:

 Retired Self-Employed Members and Non-Pension MembersSelf-employed members: If you are a self-employed member and not eligible to receive a pension from the Carpenters’ Pension Plan, you can still qualify for retiree coverage in the Plan in the non-active classification if you meet all of the following conditions: